 |BA in Art & Design - Total||128 credits|

-During the first year, BA students complete a series of required Foundation Studio courses.
+During the first and second years, BFA students complete a series of required Foundation Studio courses.
 These courses provide a foundation of skills in a wide variety of physical materials and processes.
-To view more information about Foundation Studio Courses for upcoming semesters, visit our course guide and choose "The First Year".
+To learn more, visit our course guide and choose "Required Studio Courses".

 |Course Title||Course #||Credits|

 |Methods of Inquiry||ARTDES 130||3|

 Students begin taking Elective Studio courses during their second year.
 These courses allow students to explore and develop specific areas of interest.
 The seven elective studios (21 credits) are 200 to 400 level courses taken from the second through the fourth years of study.

 - One course must be an Engagement Studio (ARTDES 310-319)

 - Two courses must be at the 200- level